 I have worked with Kathleen Helfrich-Miller (Ph.D, CCC) since 2012, first as a student then as a colleague.
 She is the leading researcher for Melodic Intonation Therapy use in Childhood Apraxia of Speech and has worked extensively with this population for close to 40 years.
-She mentored me with this population since that time and trusted me to take her whole CAS caseload in addition to my own when she retired earlier this year.
+She mentored me with this population since that time and trusted me to take her whole CAS caseload in addition to my own when she retired in 2019.
 I have been working with children and adults with CAS since 2011.
 In addition, I have spent many, many hours educating and talking with the parents of my clients to help them better understand this diagnosis, find appropriate health-care professionals, and help with school placements/IEPs.

 Parents are encouraged to watch sessions in our observation room; we have a two-way mirror connecting the observation room to the therapy room.
 This allows the parent to see how the therapist is working on their child's goals.
 I like this because being a parent myself, I know children usually act differently when their parents aren't around.
 I give as much practice work, suggestions, and communication of techniques as I can at the end of each session.
 I am also willing to chat with parents at other times with an appointment.